lextudio/sharpsnmp_docs/library/tutorials/introduction.rst

 An Introduction to #SNMP
 ========================

-This page shows you the basics about #SNMP.
-Basic SNMP operations (GET, SET and so on) are translated to #SNMP function calls.
+This page shows you the basics about #SNMP, an open source SNMP implementation for C# and .NET.

+Basic SNMP operations (GET, SET and so on) you learn from elsewhere can be easily translated to #SNMP function calls.

 GET Operation
 -------------